Trina Solar takes lead in standardization initiative to unify module dimensions

 Trina Solar took the lead in advocating for standardization of silicon wafer module dimensions.
 In April it presented the comprehensive value of its 210R modules at a module size workshop that the association organized.
 These advantages include design concepts maximizing container utilization (achieving a rate of 98.5%), increased customer value, manufacturability, and proven safety and reliability, with cumulative shipments exceeding 30GW+.
 Trina Solar proposed that dimensions of 2384*1134mm be adopted as a universal industry standard, a suggestion that was agreed upon by the the association and participating companies.

-At this year's SNEC PV Power Expo in Shanghai, the dimensions of 2384/2380*1134mm were adopted by major module manufacturers in their products.
+At this year's SNEC exhibition in Shanghai, the dimensions of 2384/2380*1134mm were adopted by major module manufacturers in their products.
 Now, with the other eight companies, Trina Solar will continue to push for an industry standard.

 Regarding the dimensions of large-format modules, promoted by Trina Solar, in May 2021 the China Photovoltaic Industry Association established industry standards for 60-cell modules with overall dimensions of 2172*1303mm and mounting hole locations based on a 210mm cell, as well as for 66-cell modules with overall dimensions of 2384*1303mm.